Sublimis/SteadyView/README.md

 ## To use SteadyView library in your app

-This library enables you to implement the functionality in your own custom View.
+This library enables you to implement the functionality in your own custom View or ViewGroup.
 If you need ready-to-use "Steady…" implementations of most common Android layouts (like e.g. [LinearLayout](https://developer.android.com/reference/android/widget/LinearLayout) or [ConstraintLayout](https://developer.android.com/jetpack/androidx/releases/constraintlayout)), you can use the [SteadyViews](https://github.com/Sublimis/SteadyViews) library instead.

 1. Add the following line to your `build.gradle` file (find more info at [https://jitpack.io/#Sublimis/SteadyView](https://jitpack.io/#Sublimis/SteadyView)):